 In the US a large part of research funding for AI has come from the military.
 Since WWII, Japan took a clear-cut stance against military-oriented research in its universities, standing for over half a century as a shining example of how a whole nation could take the pacifist high road.
 Instead of more countries following its lead, the exact reverse is now happening: Japan is relaxing these constraints (1), as funding for military activities continues to grow in the U.S., China, and elsewhere.
 And were it not for the extremely brave actions of a single individual, Edward Snowden, we might still be in the dark about the NSA’s pervasive breach of the U.S. constitution, trampling on civil rights that took centuries to establish.

-In the past few years the ubiquity of AI systems, such as Apple’s Siri, Google’s powerful search engine, and IBM’s question-answering system Watson, has resulted in an increased interest in AI across the globe, increasing funding available for such technologies in all its forms.
+In the past few years the ubiquity of AI systems, starting with Google’s powerful search engine, Apple’s Siri, and IBM’s question-answering system Watson, has resulted in an increased interest in AI across the globe, increasing funding available for such technologies in all its forms.
 We should expect a speedup, not a status quo or slowdown, of global advances and adaptation of AI technologies, across all industries.
 It is becoming increasingly important for researchers and laboratories to take a stance on who is to benefit from their R&D efforts — just a few individuals, groups, and governments, or the general people of planet Earth?
 This is what we are doing today.
 This is why our Ethics Policy for Peaceful R&D exists.
 As far as we know, no other R&D laboratory has initiated such a policy.

 1. Japan Looks to End Taboo on Military Research at Universities — Government wants to tap best scientists to bolster defenses.
 By Eric Pfanner and Chieko Tsuneoka, March 24, 2015, 11:02 p.m.
 ET